artautonomy/GIDI/README.md

 # GIDI - a visualiser for MIDI

-GIDI is a web application which is free, open source and intended for live performances.
+A free web application intended for live performances.
 By interpreting MIDI note on/off messages GIDI then renders and animates a scene on a web browser.

 ## How to use